Rock Health Dept. cancels most COVID-19 vaccines for Jan.28, but doses expected soon

 As a result, some doses on hand will be available only to those who are scheduled to receive their second vaccine, as well as some frontline health care workers.

 “It pains me to disappoint the citizens of Rockingham County hoping to receive this vaccination.
-It is by no means a reflection on the health department nor the professional and caring services we provide for our citizens,” Wright said.
+It is by no means a reflection on the health department nor the professional and caring services we provide for our citizens,” said Wright.

 As more vaccines do arrive, the county will alert citizens promptly, Wright said.